-Attendance and Absences:
+Attendance and Absences

 - 1. Your attendance is required at EVERY lab and through the entire lab period, until all the experimental work for the day is completed. - 2.
 Absences will NOT be treated lightly.
-Your absence will place an unnecessary burden on your partner.
-There are no make up labs and you will not be allowed in the lab on non-lab days or in the other Micro lab sections, although you may be asked to make up the work from the day you missed. - 3.
+The labs are set up for groups of two or more and your absence will place an unnecessary burden on your partner.
+There are no make up labs and you will not be allowed in the lab on non-lab days, although you may be asked to make up the work from the day you missed. - 3.
 Documentation will be required for all unavoidable absences. - 4.
 If you are likely to have interviews for graduate school, etc., please schedule them on non-lab days. - 5.
 All absences without prior notification/permission and the appropriate paperwork will be considered unauthorized. - 6.
 50-point penalty for the first unauthorized, unexplained absence from the lab.
 If there is a second such absence, you will be asked to drop the course. - 7.
-If you are ill on a lab day or have an emergency, e-mail or call (instructor or TA) before the start of the lab.
+If you are ill on a lab day or have an emergency, e-mail or call (instructor or lab partner) before the start of the lab.
 If you are ill enough to miss lab you must go to the student health center and provide documentation of your illness.